GuilloteauQ/nix-be/README.md

 # Nix Best-Effort (`nix-be`)

-Create a low cost environment from what is already in your /nix/store.
+Create a low cost Nix environment from what is already in your /nix/store.

 **Warning**: of course there are no guarantee on which version of the package you ask you will get.